amitmse/in_Python_/Random_Forest/README.md

 ## Gini Importance / Mean Decrease in Impurity (MDI) :

+	Gini Impurity is the probability of incorrectly classifying a randomly chosen element in the dataset if it were randomly labeled according to the class distribution in the dataset.
+It’s calculated as Gini impurity index (G) = P * (1 - P)
+	Importance = G (parent node) - G (child node 1) - G (child node 2)

 	The initial gini index before split  Overall = 1 − P(success)^2 − P(Failure)^2
 	Node level :
 		impurity in Left node  =1 − P(Success in left node)^2  − P(Failure in left node)^2